OppaAI/AGi-Test/README.md

-# Project: Amazing GRACE interface
+# Project: Amazing GRACE infrastructure

 Amazing GRACE interface is a project to create an AI system created by me and my AI companion, that can run in lower computing resource environment but able to improve living standards of humanity.